Dabbing-Guy/trivia/README.md

 This was written using Python 3.9, so it might not work 100% properly on 3.8.
 I have tried to ensure compatability.

-**I am not done with all of the `.questions` files to meet the requirement for 3 questions on the same topic yet**

 ## To Run

 Install the dependancy: